 Everyone one of us has stories we believe.
 Some of those stories might even be true.
 What stories we believe determines our behavior, which shapes the reality we experience, and the reality we actually create.
 Obviously, this can work for us or against us.
 We are masters at creating self-fulfilling prophecies.

 Be careful what you think, because your thoughts run your life.~Proverbs 4:23 (NCV)

 Two different things, however, can be true at the same time.
-Is the glass half full or half empty?
+Is the glass half-full or half-empty?
 Both answers are correct, but which one will you choose?
-Your mind is a battlefield and we rely on confirmation bias, what backs up what we think.
+Your mind is a battlefield and we rely on confirmation bias, which backs up what we think.
 If you think your day was horrible because of x, y, and z, then that is all you will see.
 Never mind that a through w were good parts of your day.

 And then, before we were truly ready, The Big Beyond was back on stage to sing us out the door and onto the buses.
 Say goodbye to new friends and head back to our normal lives…until the 2020 Business Boutique Conference!